 Compare offerings and share your lists with others.

 Our greatest meaning is in our stories.
-As a community, this program will examine how to excavate, shape, and craft stories of self that make individual and community meaning.
+We will examine how to excavate, shape, and craft stories of self that make individual and community meaning.
 Life is a myth unfolding, noted Joseph Campbell.
 We need new myths to solve complex problems, find self-healing; and to make pathways for meaning, healing, and problem-solving.
-Students will study effective craft in autobiographies and memoirs and will craft their own autobiographically-rooted writing.
-In our passion for the need of stories to illuminate life's pathways, we first write for self, to process and make sense and healing out of our experiences.
-We will learn to transform stories for self to writing for others.
+Students will study effective craft in autobiographies and memoirs and will write and revise autobiographically-rooted pieces.
+We will consider how to write for self, and to transform stories for others.
 Who are you as a character in various chapters of your life?
 Who are others?
 What are the scenes that hold a legacy that may blaze a trail for others?
 How do we access memories, and when do we use creative non-fiction to tell a greater truth?
-In addition to concentrating on autobiography and memoir, we will use stories of self in workshops to write poetry, flash fiction, and other genres.
-The program will include in-class writing workshops, critique groups, local writers as speakers, and one-on-one faculty support.
+The course will include writing workshops, readings, critique groups, draft and revision skills and techniques, and one-on-one faculty support.

 This offering will prepare you for careers and advanced study in:

 Writing, Communications, Counseling, Public Policy

 Scheduled for: Evening